RiversideValley/JsonBinder/README.md

 To see the library in action:

-1. Compile the solution using .NET 9.
+1. Compile the solution using your chosen TFM.
 2. Run the `Riverside.JsonBinder.Console` project.
 3. Use the interactive menu to input JSON and select target languages.